Hot Sam clothing store celebrates 100 years with event on Black Wall Street on Saturday July 10 - CBS Detroit | ExBulletin

 Lauren says this anniversary comes at the same time as another historic moment was made in Tulsa, Oklahoma, and it’s an event she never wants us to forget.

-In honor of Black Wall Street and their centenary, Hot Sams will feature 25 black vendors on Monroe St. between Randolph and Farmer just outside their downtown store on Saturday July 10 from 12 p.m. to 5 a.m..
+In honor of Black Wall Street and their centennial, Hot Sams will feature 25 black vendors on Monroe St. between Randolph and Farmer just outside their downtown store on Saturday July 10 from noon to 5 p.m. .

-The evening will end with a free entertainment show starting at 5:00 p.m. at 7:00 am at Campus Martius hosted by comedian Mike Bonner, a musical performance by Saxappeal + The Cru and a Hot Sams fashion show in partnership with the Detroit fashion community.
+The evening will conclude with a free entertainment show from 5 p.m. to 7 p.m. at Campus Martius hosted by comedian Mike Bonner, a musical performance by Saxappeal + The Cru and a Hot Sams fashion show in partnership with the Detroit Fashion Community.

-Bedrock is honored to join Hot Sams in celebrating the achievement of 100 years of business in downtown Detroit, said Nadia Sesay, director of community growth and development.
+Bedrock is honored to join Hot Sams in celebrating the achievement of 100 years of business in downtown Detroit, said Nadia Sesay, community growth and development manager.
 In a century, Hot Sams has lived through much of our city’s history, and we can’t wait to see what the next century has in store.

 2021 CBS Broadcasting Inc. All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.